sassypianist98/hw8/README.md

 Supplementary to our code, we provide a Class Diagram that displays the hierarchical and strategic relationships between our classes.

 ### Composite Design
 Hierchical relationships are shown between IListing and Listing (aggregate, parent-child relationship), IEngine and Engine, and Graph and GraphL.
-We show a one-to-one relationship between Engine and Listing, one-to-one relationship between Engine and Graph, one-to-one relationship between SearchEngineRunner and Engine, and one-to-many relationship between GraphL and Edge.
+We show a one-to-many relationship between Engine and Listing, one-to-one relationship between Engine and Graph, one-to-one relationship between SearchEngineRunner and Engine, and one-to-many relationship between GraphL and Edge.

 ### Strategy Design
 A Strategy relationship is shown in the Listing class for a Collection of ways to sort a Collection of Lisitng objects (ListingComparison).
 We implement Comparators in three different ways: